-The first one is to directly file national patent application (NP) for each State of interest.
+A first way of protecting an invention in Europe is to directly file national patent application (NP) for each State of interest.
 Each national patent application undergoes a specific examination and granting procedure.

-For EU Member States participating in the EU Patent Package (CS1), the Unitary Patent thus offers a further option in addition to the direct national option and the “traditional” European Patent (validations).
-For Contracting States of the EPC that are not party to the EU Patent Package (CS2) because they are not EU Members or because the EU Patent Package does not apply to their territory, patent protection can only be obtained with the direct national option or the “traditional” European Patent (validations) option.
+For EU Member States participating in the EU Patent Package (CS1), the Unitary Patent thus offers a further option in addition to the direct national option and the national validations.
+For Contracting States of the EPC that are not party to the EU Patent Package (CS2) patent protection can only be obtained with the direct national option or the national validations.

 The Unitary Patent is a single patent that, when fully implemented, will provide uniform protection in the EU Member States participating in the EU Patent Package (CS1 – green-coded states), i.e. all EU Member States except Croatia, Poland, and Spain, which have not joined for the time being.